Sniper711/DL-Beginners-NVIDIA-GPU-accelerated-Platform-in-an-instant/README.md

 2. Use Windows 10 Disk Management to merge USB Drive 2 partitions into just 1.
    New USB Drive used to have 2 partitions that we cannot use.
    (7 ways to open Disk Management in Windows 10 https://goo.gl/SpLMqW )
+   Format the Single Partition USB Drive in any format that Windows can recognize.
 3. Download “Acronis True Image 2018”.
 (Trial period for free, $49.99 per copy).
    Link = https://www.acronis.com/en-us/personal/computer-backup/
 4. Download 21GB USB Drive image I prepared for you.